rails/rails/guides/source/security.md

 @user.admin # => true
 ```

-When assigning attributes in Active Record using +attributes=+ the :default role will be used.
-To assign attributes using different roles you should use +assign_attributes+ which accepts an optional :as options parameter.
+When assigning attributes in Active Record using `attributes=` the :default role will be used.
+To assign attributes using different roles you should use `assign_attributes` which accepts an optional :as options parameter.
 If no :as option is provided then the :default role will be used.
-You can also bypass mass-assignment security by using the +:without_protection+ option.
+You can also bypass mass-assignment security by using the `:without_protection` option.
 Here is an example:

 ```ruby
 @user = User.new